My Pet Center

 • Drooling or foaming at the mouth: When a dog has a seizure, they may drool excessively or foam at the mouth.

-• Paddling or jerking of the limbs: Increased activity in the brain’s motor neurons that control movement during a seizure can cause a dog to paddle or jerk their limbs.
+• Paddling or jerking of the limbs: Increased activity in the brain’s motor neurons that control movement during a seizure can cause a dog to paddle or jerk their limbs, exhibiting signs of involuntary rigidity.

 Types of Seizures in Dogs

-There are several different types of seizures in dogs, including:
+Here are four different types of seizures in canines:

 Grand mal seizures